securityfirst/Umbrella_android/README.md

 The three vertical dots in the top of the app.
 Here you can:

 * Set a password
-* Change the refresh interval for the security feeds
+* Change the refresh interval for the security customFeeds
 * Change your location
 * Change your feed sources